 This is a one-on-one 15-minute consultation with a Lawyer to receive guidance in relation to Tenant issues, Immigration, Social Assistance, Canadian Pension Plan, Employment Insurance, Human Rights, and Employment Rights.
 Please have your questions prepared prior to this appointment.

-- available to attend the program, Monday to Friday, 10 am – 4 pm.
+- available to attend program, Monday to Friday, 10 am – 4 pm.

 Interested individuals MUST register and attend a screening session to qualify.
-Please call 416-691-7407 and ask for Raymond.
+Please call 416-691-7407 or email infoES@tngcs.org and indicate that you are interested in speaking about Youth Works.

 New Knowledge, New Steps for Newcomers